ariebovenberg/ariebovenberg.github.io/_posts/2024-10-07-still-use-init-py.md

 When omitting `__init__.py` files, you're actually creating what's called an ["implicit namespace package"](https://peps.python.org/pep-0420/).
-This can have some benefits, like allowing you to split a package across multiple directories.
+This has some benefits, like allowing you to split a package across multiple directories.
 If you use namespace packages for this purpose, you're probably aware of the trade-offs, and you've likely already struggled with issues of tooling compatibility